finbourne/lusid-sdk-csharp-preview/sdk/docs/PersonsApi.md

             var idTypeScope = idTypeScope_example;  // string | Scope of the person identifier type.
             var idTypeCode = idTypeCode_example;  // string | Code of the person identifier type.
             var code = code_example;  // string | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely identifies the person. var propertyKey = propertyKey_example;  // string | The property key of the property that will have its history shown.
 These must be in the format {domain}/{scope}/{code} e.g. \"Person/CompanyDetails/Role\".
-Each property must be from the \"Person\" domain. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the person's property history.
+Each property must be from the \"Person\" domain. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to list the person's property history.
 Defaults to return the current datetime if not supplied. (optional) var filter = filter_example;  // string | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var page = page_example;  // string | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter and asAt fields              must not have changed since the original request. (optional)